dnrm/split-it/CAPITAL_ONE_SETUP.md

 ---

-For more information about the SplitSphere app, see the [main README](./README.md).
+For more information about the SplitIt app, see the [main README](./README.md).